 How does good communication improve healthcare?

 Good lines of communication make everything better.
-In healthcare when providers are able to communicate with each other and with patients, improvements in health management are much easier to achieve.
+In healthcare when providers are able to communicate with each other and with patients, the likelihood of a positive patient outcome is far greater.
 In fact, research indicates that good communication skills are closely linked to a patient’s likelihood of following through with medical recommendations.

 Transform dissatisfaction into satisfaction

 In the above scenario, Paul is not able to discuss his current concerns in-depth.
 Instead, he is spending the majority of his appointment time updating his provider with his past medical history.
-This leads to a lack of emphasis on what Paul wants to discuss.
+This leads to a less emphasis being placed on what Paul wants to discuss.

 On top of the fact that Paul is not able to divulge his concerns thoroughly, he feels that his time has been wasted.
 He spent most of his appointment time sitting alone, not receiving medical attention.